 Typical Loan Terms

-Tribal lenders have become increasingly withholding of their loan terms as of late.
+Tribal lenders have become increasingly secretive about their loan terms.
 First Day Loan is one of those that have taken their interest rates off their website, likely so as not to scare off potential applicants.
 Borrowers will have to wait until they receive a loan agreement to see the exact details of their loans.

 Here’s what borrowers can expect: